MadNLP/MadNLP.jl/docs/src/man/linear_solvers.md

 that the solution of the KKT system is a descent direction with regards to the original nonlinear problem.
-That's the reason why most of the linear solvers compute the inertia of the linear system when factorizing the matrix $$K$$ when employed inside an interior-point algorithm.
+That's the reason why most of the linear solvers compute the inertia of the linear system when factorizing the matrix $$K$$.
 The inertia counts the number of positive, negative and zero eigenvalues in the matrix.
 If the inertia does not meet a given criteria, then the matrix $$K$$ is regularized by adding a multiple of the identity to it: $$K_r = K + \alpha I$$.